Casey Commission and CHC: What Reform Means for Families

 • £774m — record local authority social care overspend in 2024-25, with 73% of directors blaming CHC tightening (ADASS)

-• 17% uplift in CHC spending over six years, even as recipient numbers fell 9% — money concentrated on fewer cases
+• 17% uplift in CHC spending, even as recipient numbers fell 9.1% between 2017 and 2024 — money concentrated on fewer cases

 • 4.4% uplift to NHS Better Care Fund minimum contribution for 2026-27 (GOV.UK, February 2026)